-We come to think that highest bidder will always rank higher than lower bidder due to the nature of traditional auction.
-However, it doesn’t work that way with Google Adwards.
-Here are the main takeaways of these three key points that determine ad positions and CPC (cost per click) for Adwards.
+We think that the highest bidder will always rank higher than the lower bidder due to the nature of the traditional auction.
+However, it doesn’t work that way with Google Adwords.
+So here are the main takeaways of these three key points determining ad positions and CPC (cost per click) for Adwords.

 What determines the Quality Score